 Bay of Quinte region sports great waterfront patios in Belleville that have become a haven for boaters, visitors and locals alike.
 Imagine docking the boat at a restaurant and finding a waterfront patio spot waiting for you!
 Look for patios at local breweries, too, and quench your thirst while savouring summer outdoors.

 Brockville also boasts unique patio experiences with a focus on views of the majestic St. Lawrence River.
-A rooftop pub patio is the perfect spot overlooking the river to relax and check out activities happening all summer at the waterfront, while a unique take-out window on Blockhouse Islands allowed visitors to grab an ice cream cone or fast food and sit to watch the boats go by.
+A rooftop pub patio is a perfect spot overlooking the river to relax and check out activities happening all summer at the waterfront, while a unique take-out window on Blockhouse Islands allowed visitors to grab an ice cream cone or fast food and sit to watch the boats go by.

-The Rideau Heritage Route pairs great views with perfect patio fare.
 From patios overlooking the Rideau Canal locks in Merrickville to unforgettable live music events on patios in Westport, the Rideau Canal ties together authentic patio experiences in small communities surrounded by lakes and locks.